 Skip the big three and you’ll find a fiesta happening in some Cebu town almost every month.
 These are patron-saint celebrations — mass, procession, street dancing, and a food-heavy party — and they’re where you’ll find the least touristy, most local version of a Cebu festival:

-• Talisay City — October 15.
-Feast of Sta.
+- Talisay City — October 15.
+The Halad Inasal Festival for the feast of Sta.
 Teresa de Avila, with events centered on the Talisay City Public Plaza.

 What Is Pasko sa Sugbo?